NikhilPappu/hss-cd/low_lvl.md

-# HSS: Low Level
+# DSL: Low Level

-1. [] Strong HSS-CD Motivating Example
-2. [] Weak HSS-CD Feasibility
+## D-OTP

+1. [*] Identify Correctness and DP Properties of Quantum State
+2. [] Reduce to DP Hardness using collapsing of RO
-3. [] Strong HSS-CD Entangled Feasibility
+3. [] Prove Non-Entangled Impossibility